 Notification of Breaches

-Any member of staff or Governor who becomes aware of a personal information breach should provide full details to the Data Protection Contact for N [Insert the name of your School / Academy Trust] within 24 hours of being made aware of the breach.
+Any member of staff or Governor who becomes aware of a personal information breach should provide full details to the Data Protection Contact for Newburgh Primary School within 24 hours of being made aware of the breach.
 The Data Protection Contact will then complete the Data Breach Record Form and Incident Log.
 When completing the form details should be provided of the reporter’s name, the date/time of the breach, the date/time of detecting the breach, and basic information about the type of breach and information about personal data concerned.
 Details of what has already been done to respond to the risks posed by the breach should also be included.

 Containment and Recovery